 What they told you in high school is actually true: there is no safe time to have sex and have a 100% chance of NOT getting pregnant.
 Abstinence from penetrative sex and getting semen in or around your vulva is the only way to prevent pregnancy for sure.

 That being said, if you have sex on your period WITH a condom, your odds of getting pregnant diminish to next to nothing.
-If you’re comfortable with a one in a million chance of getting pregnant, go for it!
+If youโre comfortable with a one in a million chance of getting pregnant, go for it!

 How rare is it to be pregnant and have your period?

-Well… it’s so rare, it’s impossible.
+Wellโฆ itโs so rare, itโs impossible.

-Since we discussed the fact that a period is only triggered by an egg not getting fertilized, if you’re bleeding and pregnant, it ain’t a period.
-It’s likely breakthrough bleeding, implantation bleeding (meaning you are definitely pregnant!), or bleeding from a sudden drop in hormones.
+Since we discussed the fact that a period is only triggered by an egg not getting fertilized, if youโre bleeding and pregnant, it ainโt a period.
+Itโs likely breakthrough bleeding, implantation bleeding (meaning you are definitely pregnant!), or bleeding from a sudden drop in hormones.

-Either way, if you’re bleeding and you’ve had a positive pregnancy test, you should get to your doctor ASAP!
+Either way, if youโre bleeding and youโve had a positive pregnancy test, you should get to your doctor ASAP!

 The Best Time to Have Sex to Get Pregnant

-The absolute best time to have sex to get pregnant is not, of course, while on your period.
-It’s the day or two before ovulation, to ensure sperm is hanging around during that 12-24 hour window when the egg is released and ready to be fertilized.
+The absolute best time to have sex to get pregnant is not, for the vast majority of women, while on your period.
+Itโs the day or two before ovulation, to ensure sperm is hanging around during that 12-24 hour window when the egg is released and ready to be fertilized.
+Check out success stories from having sex two days before ovulation!

-For some women, this means the best day to have sex to get pregnant would be the day after their period; for others, it’ll be right at the mid-cycle point; and for others, like me, it can be even later in their menstrual cycles, even just a few days before their next period is due.
+For some women, this means the best day to have sex to get pregnant would be the day after their period; for others, itโll be right at the mid-cycle point; and for others, like me, it can be even later in their menstrual cycles, even just a few days before their next period is due.

 Why Your Ovulation Window Might Have Changed

-Even if you’ve tracked your periods or even taken ovulation predictor tests in the past to determine your fertile window, your ovulation pattern could have changed since then.
+Even if youโve tracked your periods or taken ovulation predictor tests in the past to determine your fertile window, your ovulation pattern could have changed since then.
+Factors that can affect when you ovulate include:

 - hormonal changes